 Today, things are vastly different.
 Some physician groups have banded together to own and operate their own hospitals.
-Other physicians might work at—and may or may not be employed by—the hospital, while also providing care at outpatient or urgent care facilities, ambulatory surgical units, and via telemedicine.
+Other physicians might work at—and may or may not be employed by—the hospital, while also providing care at outpatient or urgent care facilities, retail clinics, and via telemedicine.
 Each of these providers must be credentialed, privileged, and enrolled, but doing so manually is time consuming and error prone.

 Automated tools make MSPs' work easier and more efficient by removing the pitfalls of the manual and paper-based methods that used to be standard for medical staff services.
 For instance, the tools interact with CAQH for fast provider profile updates and use web crawlers to automatically obtain practitioner data.

 Gone are the days when the MSP managed only a handful of physicians being onboarded.
 More physician specialists need privileges (including temporary privileges) at many more facilities.
-Plus, increasing numbers of other providers require credentialing and privileging as a result of their expanded scopes of practice and/or their participation on patient-centered care teams.
+Plus, increasing numbers of non-physician providers require credentialing and privileging as a result of their expanded scopes of practice.
+This is occurring as multidisciplinary care teams are responsible for patient outcomes.
 For example, in addition to the advanced practice registered nurses, certified registered nurse assistants, and physician assistants who have been processed like physicians for more than a decade, new types of allied health providers (e.g., speech-language pathologists, dietitians, and social workers) require privileges.
 Formerly, the HR department in hospitals onboarded and monitored these providers.

 Handling the credentialing and performance improvement data for so many providers makes relying on paper-based records risk prone.
 Paper records are harder to gather, store, and organize.
-They’re also cumbersome to maintain and nearly impossible to use.
-It's too much for any single person—or even a team of people—to handle manually and still do the job well.
+They’re cumbersome to maintain and nearly impossible to share securely.
+It's too much for any single person—or even a team of people—to handle manually.
 After all, credentialing “done well” helps eliminate risk, secure patient safety, and improve quality.

 Instead, MSPs can use databases that easily gather and store practitioner data in a single-source-of-truth location while simultaneously eliminating duplication and repetitive tasks.

-symplr's secure, cloud-based tools also perform primary source verification, maintain years' worth of records, distribute information organization wide, and more—making handling data for so many providers simple.
+symplr's secure, cloud-based tools also perform primary source verification, maintain years' worth of records, distribute information organization wide, and more—making handling data for so many providers simpler.

-4. The “dotted line” from med staff services to patient safety solidified
+4. The “dotted line” from medical staff services to patient safety solidified

 Only a generation ago, physicians were protected from negligence or malpractice claims if something went wrong while they were caring for a patient.
 Today, things are very different, but there still isn’t any federal standard for credentialing and privileging.
-That means healthcare organizations must be scrupulously careful when it comes to making sure their providers are qualified and currently competent.
-Doing so ensures patient safety while also protecting the hospital or healthcare organization’s accreditation status and bottom line.
+That means healthcare organizations must be scrupulous when it comes to ensuring their providers are qualified and currently competent.
+Doing so fosters patient safety and protects the hospital or health system’s accreditation status and bottom line.

 Such important tasks are a big burden for medical staff services to take on without the help of automation. symplr's provider data management tools take the stress out of this process in several ways.
-With these tools, medical staff services personnel can perform primary source verification for provider credentialing and access a comprehensive, customizable privileging forms library maintained by a team of expert researchers.
-There are even tools for gathering, analyzing, and reporting data for peer review purposes—including ongoing/focused professional practice evaluation—to automate processes, provide insights for improvement, and enable organizations to track the quality of care their providers deliver.
+With these tools, medical services personnel can perform primary source verification for provider credentialing and access a comprehensive, customizable privileging forms library maintained by a team of expert researchers.
+There are even tools for gathering, analyzing, and reporting data for peer review purposes—including OPPE and FPPE—to automate processes, provide insights for improvement, and enable organizations to track the quality of care their providers deliver.

-Part of working in and managing an MSO is having and granting access to countless files of sensitive data and information.
+Part of working in and managing an medical staff services department is having and granting access to countless files of sensitive data and information.
 When your organization relies on paper-based systems—or electronic systems that are backed up by paper—data security gets more lax.
 Without the aid of digital files, there are just too many administrative, physical, and technical entry points for breaches to occur, which puts security at risk all the time.
-That puts an additional burden on medical staff services, who should be focused on patient safety and provider management.
+That puts an additional burden on medical services professionals, who should be focused on patient safety and provider management.

 On the other hand, MSPs’ whose organizations use cloud-based software from symplr can rest easier because of extensive privacy and security features.
 The software tools address concerns like activity tracking, auditing, and encryption; applying administrative permissions; and adding security features to meet specific federal, state, and board regulations.

-As the MSP role has become more extensive, so too, have the opportunities for additional education, training, learning, and professional development.
-NAMSS says its membership “includes more than 6,000 medical staff and credentialing services professionals from medical group practices, hospitals, managed care organizations, and CVOs.”
-The organization provides education and advocacy for the medical staff services profession, which spans an incredibly diverse number of healthcare settings—from traditional hospitals to managed care organizations, rehab centers, locum tenens, law offices, and more.
+As the MSP role has become more extensive, so too, have the opportunities for additional education, training, and professional development.
+NAMSS notes that its membership includes more than 6,000 medical staff and credentialing services professionals from medical group practices, hospitals, managed care organizations, and CVOs.
+This professional organization provides education and advocacy for the medical services profession, which spans an incredibly diverse number of healthcare settings—from traditional hospitals to payer organizations, rehab centers, telehealth companies, locum tenens firms, law offices, and more.
 NAMSS also offers educational programs and resources, including the Certified Provider Credentialing Specialist (CPCS) and Certified Professional Medical Services Management (CPMSM) designations.